decentdao/fractal-docs/developer-guides/introduction-to-modules/testing-the-factory.md

 # Testing the Factory

-This guide describes how to set up your test-suite, set the test types, and make sure the factory integrates nicely with your new module.&#x20;
+This guide describes how to set up your test suite, set the test types, and make sure the factory integrates nicely with your new module.

 ### Set Up Your Test Suite